• Skip to primary navigation

 They’ve got stretch, they’re wrinkle-resistant, they breathe very well, they dry quickly, they look amazing, and they are incredibly comfortable.

-THE COMFORT | Guys, these pants are comfortable.
+THE COMFORT | These pants are comfortable.
 If there’s one thing I like being, it’s comfortable.
-You know when I’m comfortable?
+Do you know when I’m comfortable?
 When I’m naked.
-You know why?
+Do you know why?
 Because I don’t have to worry and be thinking about my clothes.
-The Chino are comfortable to the point that I forget what I’m wearing and can focus my attention on tasks more important than worrying about how my comfortable my pants are (like writing about how much I love my pants).
+The Chino is comfortable to the point that I forget what I’m wearing and can focus my attention on tasks more important than worrying about how comfortable my pants are (like writing about how much I love my pants).

-THE STRETCH | This was something I was not too sure about, but the more I experiment with stretchy clothing, the more I like it.
+THE STRETCH | This was something I was not too sure about, but the more I experimented with stretchy clothing, the more I liked it.
 No, these pants are not stretchy like a pair of sweats.
 They don’t have an elastic waistline and they don’t stretch like a pair of athletic shorts.
 Instead, they have just enough stretch to allow you to flex and not worry about ripping your crotch open.
 These pants allow for comfortable movement walking, running, squatting, bicycling, jumping, climbing into truck beds, or whatever other activity you can think of.

 THE POCKETS | I don’t know if I will ever love a pair of pants without a zipper pocket the way I love my Bluffs.
 These pants have six total pockets.
 Two front pockets, two rear pockets (one zippered), a very discreet side pocket for a phone (or whatever you would like to hide), and an additional zippered pocket hidden within one of the front pockets (this is generally where I keep my passport or large bills).

-THE TRAVELABILITY | I’m all about traveling with as little as possible, and if there’s one thing I hate to travel with its pants (and don’t even get me started on jeans).
-When I first got my Chinos I wore them for a month straight – no washing, folding, or caring for at all.
+THE TRAVELABILITY | I’m all about traveling with as little as possible, and if there’s one thing I hate to travel with it’s pants (and don’t even get me started on jeans).
+When I first got my Chinos I wore them for a month straight – no washing, folding, or caring for them at all.
 How did they hold up?
 Awesomely.
 I spilled salsa on them, I threw them in a ball on the ground every night, I wore them hiking, biking, and at the beach – I did everything I could to try to destroy and/or hate them.
 They were resilient and ultimately won my unconditional love (and when I did wash them, they dried very quickly).

 Bluffworks Chino Pants